In recent years, much has been written about loneliness, in particular amongst the younger and the elder generations: loneliness is on the increase.

 Try to refrain from going into victim-mode and feel too sorry for yourself for too long.
 Periodically, it’s okay to do so, but if you can’t pull yourself out of this state again, it’s important to seek help in dealing with such emotions.

 The obvious thing to do is to join clubs, events, activities to meet people.
-Look to share the enjoyment of your interests with other people – check what is on offer in your local area; there may even be an expat/international community or a language class where you can meet like-minded people.
+Look to share the enjoyment of your interests with other people – check what's on offer in your local area; there may even be an expat/international community or a language class where you can meet like-minded people.
 On my blog, you will find several posts on how to make friends and maintain relationships whilst living abroad – click here for these.

-Just as you braved it when moving abroad, try to be brave in suggesting meeting for a coffee, walk and some natter with people you meet and feel drawn to.
+Just as you braved it when moving abroad, try to be brave in suggesting meeting for a coffee, walks and some natter with people you meet and feel drawn to.
 Put a time and a date in the diary rather than leave it in the air.
 For many, the prospect of being turned down keeps them from reaching out; remember, you may not be the only one feeling lonely and hesitant to ask others for company.
-Unless you ask, you may never know if the other might have been interested in further contact; but, like you, may be reluctant to make the first move.
+Unless you ask, you may never know if the other might have been interested in further contact; but, like you, may be reluctant to making the first move.

 Creating close and meaningful friendships requires for you to give some of yourself to receive some from others.
 This too can instigate feelings of anxiety, but remember, you don’t have to be deeply personal in the beginning of building friendships; however, shielding yourself completely may cause others to perceive you as inapproachable.
 Take care of yourself whilst you muster up the courage to be bold and brave – sometimes, a difficult balance to strike.